AsamiKafune/VTS-lxvense/README.md

 # VTS-lxvense
 English | [ไทย](./docs/README_TH.md)

-VtubeStudio - Plugin Xtoy using TypeScript 100%
+VtubeStudio - Plugin S*xtoy using TypeScript 100%
+If you are a regular user, download it here [Download](https://github.com/AsamiKafune/VTS-lxvense/releases/download/1.0.1/vtx-lxvense.zip)

 ## ❗ READ THIS!
 (1/2)